I don't often call recipes perfect, but these oatmeal cookies are soft, chewy, and warmly spiced—everything a good oatmeal raisin cookie should be.

 - Allow the cookies to cool completely for the best texture and flavor.
 It may be agony, but letting these oatmeal raisin cookies cool completely only makes them better.
 They’ll be chewier and fully infused with brown sugar flavor.
 Sarah likes these best a few hours to 1 day after baking.
 (Though I can attest that they’re still good if you can’t wait that long.)

-If you follow this recipe as written, you absolutely will not be disappointed: these oatmeal cookies are buttery, nutty, and perfectly spiced.
-If you want to step outside the traditional oatmeal raisin cookie box, though, here are a few suggestions to change them up:
+If you follow this recipe as written, you won’t be disappointed.
+These oatmeal cookies are buttery, nutty, and perfectly spiced.
+But if you want to step outside the traditional oatmeal raisin cookie box, feel free.
+Here are a few great ways to change up this recipe:

 - Swap the raisins for dried cherries or cranberries.